srobotta/moodle-database-presets/README.md

 Detailed instructions how templates should be applied to fit your needs are described at each readme file inside the subdirectory of the preset.

+## List view for the content to be displayed

+Most of these presets make the use of the list view by aggerating the data in a different way.
+Therefore, it's important when viewing the List view, to include all data by changing the parameter `perpage` and exceed it to the maximum that can be displayed (1000 entries).
+More details can be found in the FAQ at [Show the advanced search by default and predefine settings](FAQ.md#show-the-advanced-search-by-default-and-predefine-settings).

 ## Additional data in templates